Microsoft Word: Long Documents Masterclass

 - Generating an index

-- Converting PDF (portable document format) files to Word (2013 and later)
+- Converting PDF (portable document format) files into Word natively

 - Conversion issues